Mpox (formerly Monkeypox)

 Mpox primarily spreads by:

-• direct skin-to-skin contact with rashes, blisters or sores
+• Direct skin-to-skin contact with rashes, blisters or sores

-• contact with semen and other body fluids from a person with mpox.
+• Contact with semen and other body fluids from a person with mpox

 Mpox can also spread by:

-• extended face-to-face contact with a person with mpox, but this is rare.
+• Extended face-to-face contact with a person with mpox, but this is rare

-Sex work activities that may be a risk for mpox transmission include:
+Sex work activities that may be a risk for mpox transmission include

-• Oral, anal, and vaginal sex or touching the genitals (penis, testicles, labia, and vagina) or anus of a person with mpox (higher risk)
+• Oral, anal, and vaginal sex or other activities that involve touching the genitals (penis, testicles, labia, and vagina), mouth or anus (higher risk)

-• Hugging, massage, and kissing involving skin-to-skin contact (higher risk)
+• Hugging, massage, and kissing (higher risk)

 • Touching fabric and objects used by a person with mpox that have not been disinfected, such as bedding, towels, fetish gear, and sex toys (moderate risk)